primaryobjects/strips/Readme.md

 ﻿AI Planning with STRIPS
 --------

-Implementing a basic example of artificial intelligence planning using STRIPS and PDDL.
+An example of artificial intelligence planning using STRIPS and PDDL.

 This program runs a simple problem within a domain and identifies the optimal set of actions to achieve a goal.
 For example, stacking blocks, Towers of Hanoi, and even [Starcraft](https://github.com/primaryobjects/strips#starcraft) can be solved by the AI.